seanox/xml-micro-exchange-js/development/README.md

 - Execute `./test/cumulate.http` (local)
 - Compare `./sources/trace.log` with the version in GitHub
 ---
-- Start `xmex:integration` in Docker
+- Start `ant docker-test` or manually `xmex:integration` in Docker
   `docker run -d -p 8000:8000 --rm --name xmex-int xmex:integration`
 - Execute `./test/cumulate.http` (local Docker)
 - Update trace-docker.log
+  `docker cp xmex-test:/xmex/trace.log ../sources/trace-docker.log`
-  `docker cp xmex-int:/xmex/trace.log ../sources/trace-docker.log`
+  or if manual `docker cp xmex-int:/xmex/trace.log ../sources/trace-docker.log`
 - Compare `./sources/trace-docker.log` with the version in GitHub
   Ignore the test results, only the comparison of the trace files is relevant.
   The tests may differ due to the different operating systems and components